cosmos/faucet/README.md

 ### Checkout Code

-For the backend, need to have Go and the `dep` dependency tool installed on your system.
-For the frontend, you also need to have node.js and the `yarn` dependency tool installed on your system.
+The backend requires Go and the `dep` dependency tool to be installed.
+For the frontend, you also need to have node.js and the `yarn` dependency tool installed.

 ```
 go get git@github.com:cosmos/faucet